paulwarren/nzde/dict/O/README.md

 adv. alone, man-to-man -
 > (criminal slang)

 ## one-sheep ringer

-n. a person who starts off at a huge pace but quickly cools down. [cf. ringer `champion, gun shearer': in above usage, a tyro who sets off like a champion, but exhausts himself on one sheep](See cf. ringer)
+n. a person who starts off at a huge pace but quickly cools down. [cf. ringer `champion, gun shearer': in above usage, a tyro who sets off like a champion, but exhausts himself on one sheep] (See cf. ringer)
 > 1947 L.C.Bell, Wildlife Branch, Int.
 Affairs Dept (R.Mason)

 ## one-spot puller

 n. a fish

 ## one-stander

 n.
 (See stander)

 ## one-star artist

 n.
 (See artist)

 ## one-striper